 2. Rule 12: Statement and undertaking regarding foreign applications

-• The period for furnishing information on foreign filings has been reduced to 3 months (from the date of issuance of objections) from 6 months from the date of filing the application.
+- The period for furnishing information on foreign filings has been reduced to 3 months (from the date of issuance of objections) from 6 months from the date of filing the application.

-The amended rules therefore limit the obligation to inform the Controller about corresponding foreign applications only when a statement of objection is issued against the application under Rule 24B or 24C.
+The amended rules therefore limit the obligation to inform the Controller about corresponding foreign applications only when a statement of objection is issued against the application under Rule 24B or 24C. - The Controller is authorized to use accessible and available databases, for considering the information relating to applications filed in any country outside India.

-• The Controller can direct an Applicant to furnish a fresh statement and undertaking in Form 3 within 2 months (from the date of such communication by the Controller) through a speaking order.
+- The Controller can direct an Applicant to furnish a fresh statement and undertaking in Form 3 within 2 months (from the date of such communication by the Controller) through a speaking order.

-• Controller is authorized to condone a delay/extension in filing Form 3 for a period of up to 3 months upon request made through Form 4.
+- Controller is authorized to condone a delay/extension in filing Form 3 for a period of up to 3 months upon request made through Form 4.

 3. Rule 13: Specifications